metabase/metabase/docs/operations-guide/environment-variables.md

 Type: boolean<br>
 Default: `true`

-When set to `false`, Metabase will print migrations needed to done in the application database and exit.
-Those migrations needs to applied manually.
+When set to `false`, Metabase will print migrations needed to be done in the application database and exit.
+Those migrations need to be applied manually.
 When `true`, Metabase will automatically make changes to the application database.
 This is not related to migrating away from H2.

 #### `MB_DB_CONNECTION_TIMEOUT_MS`